camposmanuel/Published/README.md

-# Published
+# Published Scripts
-Scripts I wrote and that are included in publications
+Scripts I wrote and that are included in publications.